gorioli/WebpackReactBootstrap/README.md

 # Steps:
         npm install
         /usr/bin/scss --no-cache --update sass/:build/css/
 Then:

         npm run build
-you are ready to browse index.html or
+you are ready to browse index.html

+__or__

         npm run dev
 you are ready to browse http://127.0.0.1:8080/webpack-dev-server/

 # Explanations:
 ### Dependencies installation
         npm install
-** This will install libraries defined in package.json under node_modules folder **
+This will install libraries defined in package.json under node_modules folder

 ### Webpack
 WebPack combines multiple js files into one - bundle.js.
-Also, it minifies images more than x10 times.
+It can minify images more than x10 times.
+It can create source maps to a bundled code which is very useful for debugging.
 It can also uglify js files.

 Provided configuration files are:
 * package.json: installs all dependencies by running "npm install" via command line.
-* webpack.config.js: configures webpack.
+* webpack.config.js: configures webpack to generate files into `build` dir for development.
+It generates js source map as well.
+* webpack.production.config.js: configures webpack to generate files into `dist` dir for production.
+No source maps are here.

 Running webpack:
 ----------------
         node_modules/.bin/webpack
-or
+or easier way:

         npm run build
+generates files into `build` where we have source maps for js and css.

 Running dev server:
 ------------------